Light emission in delta-T-driven mesoscopic conductors: Scattering Approach to delta- -driven conductors

 We consider a mesoscopic two-terminal conductor modeled in the scattering approach as two macroscopic electron reservoirs connected by waveguides to a scattering region \cite{Blanter,Nazarov}.
 Uncorrelated electrons leave the reservoir and transverse through the scattering region, where they are elastically scattered.
 Interactions between the electrons and charging effects are disregarded.
 We denote the hot terminal as $1$ and the cold one as $2$.
-The Fermi functions $f_\alpha(E)=\{\exp [\beta_\alpha (E-\mu_\alpha)]+1 \}^{-1}$ with $\beta_1 = 1/k_\text{B} T_h$ and $\beta_2 = 1/k_\text{B} T_c$, i.e., the temperature and chemical potential of the hot $T_h,\mu_1$ and cold $T_c, \mu_2$ reservoirs, govern the energy distribution of emanating electrons from terminal $\alpha \in \{1,2 \}$.
+The Fermi functions $f_\alpha(E)=\{\exp [\beta_\alpha (E-\mu_\alpha)]+1 \}^{-1}$ govern the energy distribution of emanating electrons from terminals $\alpha \in \{1,2 \}$.
+The parameters $\beta_1 = 1/k_\text{B} T_h$ and $\beta_2 = 1/k_\text{B} T_c$ are determined by the temperatures $T_h$ and $T_c$ of the hot and cold reservoir, respectively.
 We suppose that there is no applied voltage and set $\mu_1=\mu_2=0$ in the following.
 The transport is described by the unitary scattering matrix

-In the submatrix $s_{\alpha \beta}(E)$ the index $\beta$ indicates where the electrons originated and the left index $\alpha$ where the electrons head to.
+In the submatrix $s_{\alpha \beta}(E)$, the index $\beta$ indicates where the electrons originated and the left index $\alpha$ where the electrons head to.
 For a given energy, we assume that a finite number of quantum channels contribute, which determines the size of the submatrices.
 Overall, the transport properties of the mesoscopic conductor are determined by the scattering matrix and the Fermi distributions of the reservoirs.